 - Position Layer Control, with these form options:

 Line

 Linear Fit

 Mark

 Fror Bars (vertical bars only)

+Label

-Txt Label
+Label

-Txt Fill
+Fill

 Quantile

 Grid

-Histogram Layer Control with these form options:

 - Histogram

 KDE

 KNN

 Densogram

 Gaussian

 Note that some of these histogram-like controls offer the Combine option that lets you define how values are combined together.
 If you choose the sum-per-unit or count-per-unit options, you can also use the Per Unit selector to determine whether values are represented as sums/counts per second, hour, day, year, etc.